Post-Money Valuation Definition

 - Vpre = Value of firm pre-money injunction

 Examples of Post Money Valuation

-The following are the examples need to be considered:
+The following are examples that need to be considered:

 Value of Bank of America Post Money = $ 1,000,000 + $ 250,000 = $1,250,000